matter-labs/zksync-lite-docs/docs/README.md

 home: true
 heroImage: /LogoHero.svg
 heroAlt: zkSync
-tagline: The countdown is on.
+tagline: The countdown is on!
 actionText2: Read documentation
 actionLink2: faq/
 actionText: Try it on testnet